-Managing stress requires being honest with yourself, being willing to take difficult decisions and asking for help when you need it.
+Managing stress requires you to be honest with yourself, be willing to take difficult decisions and ask for help when you need it.
 Sometimes that means:

-- ✓ Avoiding stressful situations and people in the first place - ✓ Altering the situation by changing your own behavior or communication style - ✓ Adapting to the stressor by altering your own perspective, thought processes or expectations
+- ✓ Avoiding stressful situations and people in the first place - ✓ Altering the situation by changing your own behaviour or communication style - ✓ Adapting to the stress factor by altering your own perspective, thought processes or expectations

-And, in some especially difficult situations and relationships, it means learning to accept what you cannot control or change, and figuring out how to live with it and not let it define you.
-Life can be complicated and unfair - and so can stress.
+And, in some especially difficult situations and relationships, it means learning to accept what you cannot control or change, and working out how to live with it and not let it define you.
+Life can be complicated and unfair, and so can stress.
 Only you know what's going on inside and outside of you.
-But whatever stress you're facing, the main goal is to find ways to protect your own mental health and wellbeing as best you can.
+But whatever type of stress you're facing, the main goal is to find ways to protect your own mental health and wellbeing as well as you can.